alphagov/govuk_publishing_components/docs/analytics-ga4/pii-remover.md

 - Dates - `2022-02-22` becomes `[date]`
 - Postcodes - `sw1a 1aa` becomes `[postcode]`

-These aren't enabled by default due to the higher likelihood of producing false positives.
+These are not enabled by default due to the higher likelihood of producing false positives.

 ## Basic use
 ```JavaScript